"""

 """Default formatting string for quantities."""

-return self.Quantity.default_format
+return self.formatter.default_format

 @default_format.setter

-def default_format(self, value: str):
+def default_format(self, value: str) -> None:

-self.Unit.default_format = value
+self.formatter.default_format = value

 @property

-def cache_folder(self) -> Optional[pathlib.Path]:
+def cache_folder(self) -> pathlib.Path | None:

 if self._diskcache: